Overview

 INVALID_CONTACT is functionally a stop too, but it doesn’t sit in the blocking-stages list — it cancels only the call that surfaced the problem and is documented under Invalid contact and other dispatch gates below.

-• all_ai_communications_consent=False → no calls, no SMS.
-Email is independent — it still goes through if email_consent=True and an email integration is connected.
+all_ai_communications_consent=False → no calls.
+SMS is unaffected (gated solely by sms_consent), and email is independent too — it still goes through if email_consent=True and an email integration is connected.

 Retry exhaustion